-Try to place your main speakers (LEFT and RIGHT) along the same wall of your listening/ viewing room.
-Although we've seen successful installations that didn't follow this guideline, they're generally more problematic in terms of system response and accurate theater sound reproduction.
+Regardless of physical placement, always try to place your main speakers (LEFT and RIGHT) with the tweeter positioned at the same elevation as or slightly above ear level.
+This yields better detail in the upper vocal range, which is especially important for understanding dialog in home theater systems.
+Physical placement of front speakers should be along the same wall of your listening/viewing room.
+Although we've seen successful installations that didn't follow these guidelines, they're generally more problematic in terms of system response and accurate theater sound reproduction.
 Our advice - why re-invent the wheel?

 Use the "Rule of Thirds" whenever possible as a starting guide.
 This suggests that the best placement for your LEFT speaker is approximately 1/3 of the way along the wall behind your speakers.
 Similarly, the best place for the RIGHT speaker is usually 2/3 of the way across the same wall.
 If at all possible, move the speakers out from the back wall.
 Although all rooms are different, we recommend a minimum wall-to-rear-of-speaker distance of 3 inches.
 Whatever distance you finally select, use a tape measure to make sure that each speaker is placed at the same distance from the back wall.
 With that same tape measure, make sure the speaker-to-listening/viewing position is the same for each speaker, too.
-If there's a conflict here (as would happen with an irregular wall behind the speakers), we suggest that you equalize the distance between front of the speakers and your favorite listening/viewing position.
+If there's a conflict here (as would happen with an irregular wall behind the speakers), it is more important that the distance between you and each speaker is the same.
 If that places one speaker closer to the wall behind it than the other, don't be too concerned.

 Remember that the "Rule of Thirds" is a basic guideline only.
 Some acousticians recommend placing the main (LEFT and RIGHT) speakers so that they form an equilateral triangle with the prime listening/viewing position.
-This is as close to ideal.
+This is close to ideal.
 Notice different distances between speakers and left and right sidewalls.
 It's worth trying for this ideal, but don't get overly concerned if your room doesn't allow this precision.

 Side walls have a major impact on the sound you hear.
 Ideally, you should not place your main speakers close to them.
 Remember that the "Rule of Thirds" gives you a good starting position, but you should feel free to experiment.
 Ideally, try not to place your main speakers so they're exactly the same distance from the closest side walls.
 A bit of asymmetry here is actually preferable.
 Symmetrical placement generally results in larger standing waves in the room that reinforce certain frequencies and diminish others.
+When you take the time to place your speakers properly, you'll realize better "imaging"

-When you take the time to place your speakers properly, you'll realize better "imaging" (the apparent lateral placement of individual instruments or voices), and more depth or "layering".
-You'll hear those advantages because you'll be avoiding the aural confusion caused by so-called "first reflections" that complicate our perceptions when speakers are too close to a wall's large, flat, reflecting surface.
+(the apparent lateral placement of individual instruments or voices), and more depth or "layering".
+You'll hear those advantages because you'll be avoiding the aural confusion caused by so-called "first reflections" that confuse our perceptions when speakers are too close to a wall's large, flat, reflecting surface.
+If a centered singer's voice sounds bigger than life, try moving the speakers closer together.
+Conversely, if the sound stage sounds too narrow or "piled up" (not to be judged with video dialog), move them farther apart.
+Excellent lateral sound stage resolution is proven when a jazz grand piano has the sound from its keys spread out evenly from left to right (Jazz piano is recorded left-bass to right-treble.
+Classical is recorded back to front.)
+A small vocal chorus also positions the voices evenly across the stage.